erietz/pisync/README.md

 # About

-I wanted incremental backups and I wanted to be convinced that they were working properly.
-It is hard to write good shell scripts so I chose to keep everything in python.
-I wanted to keep things simple so this is not a cli tool.
+- I wanted incremental backups and I wanted to be convinced that they were working properly.
+- It is hard to write clean shell scripts so I chose to keep everything in python.

 # Example Usage